EstherSlabbert/app_deployment/README.md

 This block specifies that Nginx should listen on port 80 for requests to example.com, and pass those requests to the server running on localhost:3000.
 The proxy_set_header directives are used to pass the original Host, X-Real-IP, and X-Forwarded-For headers from the client to the server.

-3. Test the configuration: Once you have updated the configuration file, test it to make sure there are no syntax errors. `sudo nginx -t` If there are no errors, reload the Nginx service: `sudo systemctl reload nginx`
+3. Test the configuration: Once you have updated the configuration file, test it to make sure there are no syntax errors using: `sudo nginx -t`.
+If there are no errors, reload the Nginx service with: `sudo systemctl reload nginx`.
 4. Verify the setup: Access the URL you specified in the `server_name` directive in your web browser, and verify that the expected content is displayed.